DETAILED ACTION

 Claims 1-20 are rejected under 35 U.S.C.
 112(a) or 35 U.S.C.
 112 (pre-AIA ), first paragraph, as failing to comply with the written description requirement.
 The claim(s) contains subject matter which was not described in the specification in such a way as to reasonably convey to one skilled in the relevant art that the inventor or a joint inventor, or for pre-AIA the inventor(s), at the time the application was filed, had possession of the claimed invention.

-Regarding claim 2, the claim recites the limitation of “contract data associated with the partial block listing record is stored in the structured relational database, the contract data comprising a number of hotel rooms, a price for the number of hotel rooms, and an occupancy date for the number of hotel rooms.”
-As an initial matter, the Specification is devoid of any disclosure of a structured relational database.
-Furthermore, although the Specification at [0055] and FIG. 3 discloses databases storing various records, the Specification is devoid of any support for storing specifically contract data including number of hotel rooms, a price for the number of hotel rues, and an occupancy date.
+Regarding claim 2, the claim recites the limitation of “contract details stored in association with the partial block listing record comprise a number of hotel rooms, a price for the number of hotel rooms, and an occupancy date for the number of hotel rooms.”
+The Specification is devoid of any support for storing specifically contract data including number of hotel rooms, a price for the number of hotel rues, and an occupancy date.
 Therefore this limitation is new matter.

 Regarding claim 4, claim 4 recites the limitation “the relational database.”
 The Specification is devoid of any disclosure of a structured relational database.
 Therefore this limitation is new matter.